karayabin/universe-snapshot/universe/Ling/Light_PrettyError/README.md

 History Log
 =============

+- 1.4.2 -- 2019-09-10

+    - update service instantiation to accommodate the new initializer interface

 - 1.4.1 -- 2019-07-18

     - update docTools documentation, add links to source code for classes and methods